Will I have to move?

 What does the tenant have to do after receiving the notice?

 Once the tenant receives this notice, it is a good idea to notify the landlord that you intend to remove the property.
 Then, you must remove the property according to the notice.
 If you cannot remove the property within that time, you must contact the landlord in writing before the deadline.
-You will get 15 days from the date of your letter or the original deadline, to remove your property, whichever is later.
+You get 15 days from the date of your letter or the original deadline, to remove your property, whichever is later.

 Example: As in the previous example, a landlord sends a notice to his former tenant on April 28 that the property left behind must be removed from the premises by May 31.
 If the tenant sends a notice to the landlord on May 23, the tenant will have until June 7 to remove the property (15 days after May 23).
 If the tenant sends a notice to the landlord on May 10 that he is not abandoning the property, then he gets no additional time and must remove the property by May 31.